dlhamilton/AI-DermDiagnosis/README.md

 **Validation Approach**: Monitor the usage metrics of the web application, including the number of unique users, number of images uploaded, and time to consultation after receiving a prediction.
 Additionally, conduct surveys or interviews with healthcare professionals to determine if they've seen improvements in the early detection and treatment of skin cancers.
 Positive feedback and statistics would validate this hypothesis.

-## The rationale to map the business requirements to the Data Visualizations and ML tasks
+## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualizations and ML tasks
+- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks

 ## ML Business Case

-- In the previous bullet, you potentially visualized an ML task to answer a business requirement.
+- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course

 ## Dashboard Design